chobeat/awesome-critical-tech-reading-list/README.md

 * [The Revolution Hasn’t Happened Yet](https://medium.com/@mijordan3/artificial-intelligence-the-revolution-hasnt-happened-yet-5e1d5812e1e7): a purely technical critique of the existing AI narrative and how it's detached from the existing technology.
 * [Notes on AI Bias](https://www.ben-evans.com/benedictevans/2019/4/15/notes-on-ai-bias) A, rather technical, explanation of where the bias in machine learning systems come from and how to deal with it.
 * [Technology Can't Fix Algorithmic Injustice](http://bostonreview.net/science-nature-politics/annette-zimmermann-elena-di-rosa-hochan-kim-technology-cant-fix-algorithmic)[2020]
+* [ChatGPT is bullshit](https://link.springer.com/content/pdf/10.1007/s10676-024-09775-5.pdf): A paper arguing that the nature of content produced by ChatGPT and LLMs in general is to be considered bullshit.
 #### AI and Ethics
 * [The ethics of algorithms: Mapping the debate](https://journals.sagepub.com/doi/pdf/10.1177/2053951716679679) [2016]
 * [The Mythos of model interpretability](https://arxiv.org/pdf/1606.03490.pdf) [2017]